GluuFederation/docs-ce-prod/3.1.3/source/operation/logs.md

 ## Clearing Logs

 The clear-logs feature can be used to clear all log files with the extension `.log`, including system logs.
 Clear-logs can be helpful during troubleshooting, as well as research and development.
 We discourage its use in production systems if the logs are not backed-up.
 More features are planned.
+This feature is not supported on CentOS.
 Please consider this as work in progress.

 `# service gluu-server-3.1.3 clear-logs`